 The contest is a public procurement procedure to acquire a plan or design, to be selected by a jury, after being put out to competition.
 The overall objective of this contest is to enhance some of EFSA key values such as openness and innovation in order to enable stakeholders to understand the basis EFSA’s scientific work in an innovative manner.

-Registration of applications is open till 28 January 2021 at 14:30 CET!
-Do not miss the deadline!
+Deadline extended: Registration of applications is open till 8 February 2021 at 14:30 CET!

 The registration should be made via email by the deadline indicated above following the instructions available here on the EFSA website.